Best AEO (Answer Engine Optimization) Tools for AI Search

 Share on LinkedIn

-AI answers now sit between your buyer and your site.
-When someone asks ChatGPT, Perplexity, Gemini, Copilot, or Google’s AI Overviews for the best choice, they see a synthesized answer with a few citations.
-If your brand is not included, correctly described, and supported by solid sources, you lose the moment of consideration.
+The search box stopped being the destination.
+AI answers now sit between your buyer and your site, and when someone asks ChatGPT, Perplexity, Gemini, Copilot, or Google's AI Overviews for the best choice, they get a synthesized answer with a handful of citations.
+If your brand isn't in that answer, described correctly, and backed by sources the model trusts, you lose the moment of consideration before the click ever exists.

 I spent the last few months running controlled prompt panels, reviewing answer snapshots across engines, and pressure-testing platforms with client scenarios.
 This list is my take on the AEO tool market from a growth lens.
 It follows a simple standard: does the tool help you measure answer presence and change it with a believable path to action.